ReVanced/revanced-patcher/docs/4_apis.md

 #### 👹 `proxy(ClassDef)`

-By default, the classes are immutable, meaning that they cannot be modified.
+By default, the classes are immutable, meaning they cannot be modified.
 To make a class mutable, use the `proxy(ClassDef)` function.
 This function creates a lazy mutable copy of the class definition.
 Accessing the property will replace the original class definition with the mutable copy,